Friendly fire is an oxymoron. It means one unit firing upon another unit from the same side.

 War is deadly.
 There were casualties from mistakes of identify.
 In combat, all but

-your nearest buddies become a treat, and even buddies have been killed in a fire fight.
+your nearest buddies become a threat, and even buddies have been killed in a fire fight.

 A PT boat on patrol in enemy waters is likely to be